blitzmaxmods/packrat.mod/MILESTONES.md

 * TParseNode.new() does not save the first argument (pattern)
   - Should it> - if so, where, if not; remove it as an argument!
 * PaseError handling has broken it!
 ERROR() goes into an infinate loop.
-* Regular expression compatability is currently commented out - WHY?
+* Regular expression compatability is currently commented out
+    - This needs to be moved to an optional library along with ABNF notation
 * compile.bat/sh should extract current foldername for compile
 * Take a look at rule PEG in the dev parser: grammar["PEG"] = ZEROORMORE( __("LINE") )